rosette-api/ruby/README.md

 `gem install rosette_api`

+If the version you are using is not [the latest from RubyGems](https://rubygems.org/gems/rosette_api), please check for its [**compatibilty with api.rosette.com**](https://developer.rosette.com/features-and-functions?ruby).
+If you have an on-premise version of Rosette API server, please contact support for binding compatibility with your installation.

+To check your installed version:

+`gem list rosette_api`

 ## Docker ##
 A Docker image for running the examples against the compiled source library is available on Docker Hub.